ZX80

 The Sinclair ZX80 is a home computer launched on 29 January 1980 by Science of Cambridge Ltd. (later to be better known as Sinclair Research).
-It is notable for being one of the first computers available in the United Kingdom for less than a hundred pounds.
+It was one of the first computers available in the United Kingdom for less than a hundred pounds.
 It was available in kit form for £79.95, where purchasers had to assemble and solder it together, and as a ready-built version at £99.95.

-The ZX80 was very popular straight away, and for some time there was a waiting list of several months for either version of the machine.
+The ZX80 was advertised as the first personal computer for under £100 and received praise for its value and documentation.
+However, it faced criticism for screen blanking during program execution, small RAM size, and the keyboard design.
+It was very popular straight away, and for some time there was a waiting list of several months for either version of the machine.

 Name

 The ZX80 was named after the Z80 processor with the 'X' meaning "the mystery ingredient".